Through co-marketing, you can achieve remarkable feats that would otherwise be impossible.

 The sponsors normally do pay to advertise at the event.
 They may get their logo on promotional materials, have a "commercial" during the event itself, etc. They also get a list of the registrants, which are potential leads for their company.

-In order to have an ultra successful event for everyone involved, everyone needs to be involved.
-If one party doesn't do their part, it's not fair to the group as a whole.
+In order to have an ultra-successful event for everyone involved, everyone needs to be involved.
+If one party doesn't do its part, it's not fair to the group as a whole.
 The unengaged party gets the reward without putting in the work.